plone/training/ttw/rapido.rst

     def upper(context):
         context.content.title = context.content.title.upper()

-Exercise 7: Reset the votes on workflow change
+Exercise 7: Reset The Votes On Workflow change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We would like to reset the votes when we change the workflow status of a talk.